-Principle Number Best Pr actice Recommendation Compliance/Non-Compliance Reference 4.
-Safeguard Integrity In Corporate Reporting 4.1 The Board of a listed entity should: (a) have an audit committee which: Partially Complied Refer page 11 (1) has at least three members, all of whom are non-executive Directors and a majority of whom are independent Directors; and (2) is chaired by an independent Director, who is not the chair of the Board; disclose: (3) the charter of the committee; (4) the relevant qualifications and experience of the members of the committee; and (5) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or prod integ appo does not have an audit committee, disclose that fact and the cesses it employs that independently verify and safeguard the grity of its corporate reporting, including the processes for the cointment and removal of the external auditor and the rotation of audit engagement partner.
-4.2 financial CFO a centity has comply fair view the opin ard of a listed entity should, before it approves the entity's I statements for a financial period, receive from its CEO and declaration that, in their opinion, the financial records of the ave been properly maintained and that the financial statements with the appropriate accounting standards and give a true and of the financial position and performance of the entity and that alion has been formed on the basis of a sound system of risk ement and internal control which is operating effectively.
-Complied Refer page 11 4.3 periodic entity should disclose its process to verify the integrity of any corporate report it releases to the market that is not audited or d by an external auditor.
-Complied Refer page 11 5.
-Make Timely And Balanced Disclosure 5.1 entity should have and disclose a written policy for complying continuous disclosure obligations under Listing Rule 3.1.
-Complied Refer page 12 5.2 entity should ensure that its Board receives copies of all market announcements promptly after they have been made.
-Complied Refer page 12 5.3 presenta entity that gives a new and substantive investor or analyst ation should release a copy of the presentation materials on the arket Announcements Platform ahead of the presentation.
+Principle Number Best Practice Recommendation Compliance/Non- Compliance Reference 4.
+Safeguard the Integrity of Corporate Reports • 4.1 The Board of a listed entity should: (a) have an audit committee which: (1) has at least three members, all of whom are non-executive Directors and a majority of whom are independent Directors; and Partially Complied Refer page 11 (2) is chaired by an independent Director, who is not the chair of the Board; and disclose: (3) the charter of the committee; (4) the relevant qualifications and experience of the members of the committee; and (5) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.
+4.2 The Board of a listed entity should, before it approves the entity's financial statements for a financial period, receive from its CEO and CFO a declaration that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
+Complied Refer page 12 4.3 A listed entity should disclose its process to verify the integrity of any periodic corporate report it releases to the market that is not audited or reviewed by an external auditor.
+Complied Refer page 12 5.
+Make Timely And Balanced Disclosure 5.1 A listed entity should have and disclose a written policy for complying with its continuous disclosure obligations under Listing Rule 3.1.
+Complied Refer page 12 5.2 A listed entity should ensure that its Board receives copies of all material market announcements promptly after they have been made.
+Complied Refer page 12 5.3 A listed entity that gives a new and substantive investor or analyst presentation should release a copy of the presentation materials on the ASX Market Announcements Platform ahead of the presentation.
 Complied Refer page 12 6.
-Respec t The Rights Of Security Holders 6.1 entity should provide information about itself and its governance tors via its website.
-Complied Refer page 12 6.2 entity should have an investor relations program that facilitates communication with investors.
-Complied Refer page 12 6.3 entity should disclose how it facilitates and encourages ation at meetings of security holders.
-Complied Refer page 12 6.4 entity should ensure that all substantive resolutions at a of security holders are decided by a poll rather than by a show s.
-Complied Refer page 12
+Respect The Rights Of Security Holders 6.1 A listed entity should provide information about itself and its governance to investors via its website.
+Complied Refer pages 12- 13 6.2 A listed entity should have an investor relations program that facilitates two-way communication with investors.
+Complied Refer pages 12- 13 6.3 A listed entity should disclose how it facilitates and encourages participation at meetings of security holders.
+Complied Refer pages 12- 13 6.4 A listed entity should ensure that all substantive resolutions at a meeting of security holders are decided by a poll rather than by a show of hands.
+Complied Refer pages 12- 13